 This tree does best in full sun to partial shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This is a selection of a native North American species.